-May cause long-term adverse effects in the aquatic environment.
+Harmful to aquatic organisms, may cause long-term adverse effects in the aquatic environment.

 Do NOT allow product to come in contact with surface waters or to intertidal areas below the mean high water mark.
 Do not contaminate water when cleaning equipment or disposing of equipment wash-waters.